-From 1 April 2016 to 31st March 2017 we distributed 9,457 banana box sized food parcels in the Wellington region.
-Food distributed totalled 125,035.59kgs of fresh, frozen and non-perishable food.
+From 1 April 2017 to 31st March 2018 we distributed food rescued in this way across the wider Wellington region.
+The volume distributed totalled 151,923.62 kgs, made up of fresh, frozen and non-perishable food items.
+This amounted to 12, 280 banana boxes of food.

-We also ask our donor base to donate their new and used clothing, household items including household appliances in good working condition, curtains, toys, Christmas presents, etc to enable us to provide the clients of our charity partners with a 'one stop shop'.
+In addition to the food, we also ask our donor base, including businesses, to pass on new and used clothing and footwear, household items, including small appliances in good working condition, curtains, toys and Christmas presents, as well as larger items like furniture and whiteware.
+This allows us to provide our partner organisations with a 'one stop shop' for supporting their clients.

-During the past 12 month period we have distributed 4,057 banana boxes of clothing, shoes, books, linen, and household items plus numerous larger items, such as lounge suites, washing machines, fridge/freezers, etc.
+During the last financial year we distributed 4,013 banana boxes of clothing, footwear, books, linen, and household items plus numerous larger items, such as lounge suites, washing machines, and fridge/freezers.